vinodsai-a/auth-jwt-nodejs-mongodb/README.md

 Note:

 - `passwordSalt` is a random string.
 Different for each user.
-Every time password is changes, passwordSalt should be changed
+Every time password is changed, passwordSalt should be changed

 - `password` stored in db is sha256(actualUserPassword + passwordSalt)